VoFarm/orchestration/README.md

-# 🦕 Interface and Orchestration for the Trading-Actor
+# 🦕 Orchestration for the Trading-Actor

 ## Run